tadas-subonis/dev-tasubo-com-blog/_posts/2020-09-02-functional-programming-for-data-scientists.md

 developers who are less experienced with Functional Programming could understand and would start applying in their code to improve its quality.

-This is especially relevant to data oriented developers, where Functional Programming paradigm will help immensely to avoid unmaintainable mess.
+This is especially relevant to data-oriented developers, where Functional the Programming paradigm will help immensely to avoid an unmaintainable mess.

 I haven't properly touched the part where experienced FP developer would start composing functions but that's for later.
 Also, I am planning to cover certain "recipes" later.